,

 The Diminishing of Human Accomplishment

 Machine learning informs AI databases through vast and constantly updating streams of curated information.
-In the case of AI-generated art, these art directories include billions of images, from stock clip art to the most famous oil paintings on the planet.
+In the case of AI-generated art, these art directories include billions of AI drawing and images, from stock clip art to the most famous oil paintings on the planet.

 With alternate text and metadata creating an even more specific categorization system among the dataset, the results of text-based AI-generated art request range from jaw-dropping to uncanny.